geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 ## Obtaining proprietary binaries ##

-Starting with IceCreamSandwich, the Android Open-Source Project can't be used from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.
+Starting with Ice Cream Sandwich, the Android Open-Source Project can't be used from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.

-Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, and PandaBoard can be downloaded from
+Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, Nexus 7, and PandaBoard can be downloaded from
 [Google's Nexus driver page](https://developers.google.com/android/nexus/drivers), which add access to additional hardware capabilities with non-Open-Source code.

-When a device is suppoted in the master branch, the binaries for the most recent numbered release are the ones that should be used in the master branch.
+When using the master branch for a device, the binaries for the most recent numbered release are the ones that should be used in the master branch.

-There are no official binaries for Nexus One, ADP2 or ADP1.
+There are limited binaries for Nexus One, and none for ADP2 or ADP1.

 ### Extracting the proprietary binaries ###